Test Your Basic Knowledge About Clotting Factors And Anticoagulants

 8. (a) Fibrinogen: Thrombin converts fibrinogen (Factor I) into insoluble fibrin, forming the clot.

-9. (b) Factor V: While Factor V plays a crucial role in the coagulation cascade, it doesn't require Vitamin K for synthesis.
+9. (b) Factor V: While Factor V has a big impact in the coagulation cascade, it doesn't require Vitamin K for synthesis.

 10. (a) Vitamin K epoxide reductase: Warfarin inhibits Vitamin K epoxide reductase, preventing the regeneration of active Vitamin K.